kaustubhsant/DevOps/HW/HW1/HW1.md

 6. Run ansible playbook passing playbook.yml and inventory as arguments.
 7. Check nginx is installed with no errors.
 8. Visit public IP addresses to check nginx webserver is started on both instances.

+### ABout AWS CodePipeline
+AWS CodePipeline is a continuous delivery service for fast and reliable application updates.
+CodePipeline builds, tests, and deploys code every time there is a code change, based on the release process models that are defined.
+This enables user to rapidly and reliably deliver features and updates.
+End-to-end solution can also be built by using pre-built plugins for popular third-party services like GitHub or integrating new own custom plugins into any stage of the release process.
+The Key features of AWS CodePipeline include the following:
+###### Workflow Modeling
+ AWS CodePipeline provides a graphical user interface to create, configure, and manage the pipeline and its various stages and actions, allowing user to easily visualize and model the release process workflow.
+###### AWS Integrations
+AWS CodePipeline can pull source code for users pipeline directly from Amazon S3.
+It can also deploy to AWS CodeDeploy and AWS Elastic Beanstalk.
+###### Pre-Built Plugins
+AWS CodePipeline allows to integrate third-party developer tools, like GitHub or Jenkins, into any stage of the release process with one click.
+###### Custom Plugins
+AWS CodePipeline allows to integrate own custom systems.
+User can register a custom action that allows him to hook the servers into the pipeline by integrating the CodePipeline open source agent with user's servers.
+###### Declarative Templates
+AWS CodePipeline allows to define the pipeline structure through a declarative JSON document that specifies the release workflow and its stages and actions.
+These documents enable to update existing pipelines as well as provide starting templates for creating new pipelines.
+###### Access Control
+AWS CodePipeline uses AWS IAM to manage who can make changes to the release workflow, as well as who can control it.